mishozz/Movies-Analysis-FMI/README.md

 python3 main.py
 ```

-* The scripts generates a PDF file called **report.pdf** which contains all the plots from the dataset analysis.
+* The script generates a PDF file called **report.pdf** which contains all the plots from the dataset analysis.